levoxtrip/PKB/docs/topics/be.md

 [Self Acceptance List](../Tools/SelfAcceptanceList.md)

 ## Self-Compassion
+Don't beat yourself up and stop expecting too much from you and all the people around you.

 Love should come from within instead of from outside.
 Loving yourself starts with liking yourself, which starts with respecting yourself, which starts with thinking of yourself in positive ways.

 The relationship you have with yourself is the most important relationship in your life.